Integrating Honeygain SDK with Windows .NET/C# applications

 Providing user consent

-To provide user consent call .OptIn() method:
+To provide user consent, call .OptIn():

 Hgsdk.OptIn();